psych-214-fall-2016/project-red/report/report.md

 ## Registration
 In our code, we write our own methods to find the best full affine transformation to fit match two 3D images, e.g. subject T1 to the MNI template.
 Four successive searches find the best match (under mutual information) using increasingly more free parameters (translations, 3; plus rotations, 6; plus scales, 9; plus shears, 12).
 The first search is intialized by matching the center of mass between the two images, and each remaining optmiziation is inialized with the preceding output.
 We are using linear interpolation whenever resampling is required.

+We are using skull-stripped images because the outside shape contributes meaningfully to the optimization procedure, and we are aiming to match brains not head/neck shapes.
+The examples below register the MNI template with itself or with individual subject T1 images, but the procedure is agnostic to the types of images being compared and could also be used to register individual T1 and sample T2\* volumes.

 ### Does the registration procedure work?
 To demonstrate that our image registration procedure is effective, we change the MNI template by a known linear transformation and attempt to recover the initial transformation.
 The figures below can be generated with `project-red/code/fmri_utils/registration/quality_report.py` (~1 hr to run).